-You might be thinking if it is safe to camp on a frozen lake.
+You might be wondering if it is safe to camp on a frozen lake.
 Yes, it is until the snow is thick enough.
 But what will keep your tent safe from cold winds while enjoying your winter camping?
 Don’t stress out.
-We have come up with the top 10 tent heating ideas to maintain a cozy winter camping experience.
+We have come up with the top 10 tent heating ideas to maintain a cosy winter camping experience.

 - 1 Safe Tent Heating Ideas Other Than Heaters:

 - 1.0.1 1.
 Make delicious food and keep yourself warm with a camping stove

 - 1.0.2 2.
 Drink hot water and keep the tent warm with hot water bottles

 - 1.0.3 3.
 Go for thermal blankets instead of regular blankets

 - 1.0.5 5.
 Heat your sleeping bag with chemical heat packs

 - 1.0.6 6.
 Place heating mat on the floor of your tent

 - 1.0.7 7.
 Heated stones can be a great choice

 - 1.0.8 8.
 Do not waste the leftover coals